will700/EFS_2023/Software Components/Motor Control/Communication setup.md

-# Raspberry Pi configuration guide
+# Communication Setup

-A comprehensive guide to implement a number of functionalities on a Raspberry Pi 3A using ubuntu 20.04.
-Although this is configured to work with a Raspberry Pi 3A, much of it should work on different Pi's, especially a 4B.
+A guide to set up a raspberry pi for communication.

 ## Table of contents
   - [All Packages](#all-packages)